cpelsser/rust-mdbook/src/exercises/course-4/afternoon.md

 # Course 4: Exercises

-The exercises for this afternoon will focus on strings and iterators.
+In course 4, the exercices will focus on strings and iterators.

 <!-- <details>